Japan

 Registration and licence tax

-Registration and licence tax is levied where certain property is registered, at a rate from 0.1% to 2% of the taxable basis or at a fixed amount.
+Registration and licence tax is levied where certain property is registered, at a rate from 0.1% to 2% of the taxable basis or at a fixed amount (up to JPY 60,000).
 The taxable basis depends upon the property being registered (e.g. the amount of paid-in capital registered by a company or the value of real estate as assessed by local tax authorities).

 Payroll taxes

-In general, the employer has an obligation to withhold payroll taxes monthly, and for annual year-end adjustment.
+In general, the employer has an obligation to withhold payroll taxes monthly and for the annual year-end salary adjustment.

 Labour and social insurance paid by employer

-The employer is generally liable to pay a share of the following contributions on salary or bonus, including fringe benefits, to be paid in Japan.
+The employer is generally liable to pay a share of the following contributions on salary or bonuses, including fringe benefits, to be paid in Japan.
 The employer’s share consists of the following contributions:

 Family corporation tax